Looking for more podcasts? Tune in to the Salesforce Developer podcast to hear short and insightful stories for developers, from developers.

 A podcast brought to you by the developer advocate team at Heroku, exploring code, technology, tools, tips, and the life of the developer.

-Lead Engineer, Heroku
+Principal Engineer, Heroku

 Owen is a software engineer at Heroku and an internet plumber.
 In off time, you'll find him working on open source projects, or dunking basketballs.